-'''

-sudo systemctl start flexnetls-producer_name
+sudo systemctl start flexnetls-producer\name

-'''

-Re-install the Service with Command-line Options to Update Settings
+Re-install the Service with Command-line Options to Update Settings sudo ./install-systemd.sh --user flexnentls1 --group flexnetls1

 The following command reinstalls the license server service, using command-line options to update specific settings in the flexnetls.conf file.
 For a description of the configuration settings that can be updated from the install-script command line, see Configuration Values Editable from the Command Line.